JoelWhite16/CSV-to-SQLite/README.md

  Consumes CSV and inserts rows into SQLite database table

 ## Running the program
- The run.bat file in /coding-challenge builds and runs the main class.
+ The run.bat file builds and runs the main class.

  Running the program outside of the batch file will require adding the JDBC to the classpath.